-The Expressionist Art movement described artworks that focused on interpreting the intense inner emotions that were experienced by artists and society at the time as opposed to physical reality.
-Artists focused their works on depicting these emotions accurately, which were in response to the mass urbanization that had occurred as well as the beginning of World War One.
-The Expressionism years spanned from 1905 to around 1920.
+The Expressionism art movement refers to artworks that focused on interpreting the intense inner emotions that were experienced by artists and society at the time, as opposed to physical reality.
+Artists focused their works on depicting these emotions accurately, which were in response to the mass urbanization that had occurred, as well as the beginning of World War I. The Expressionism years spanned from 1905 to around 1920.

 What Is a Suitable Expressionism Art Definition?

 Due to the Expressionism art movement being so broad, it was somewhat difficult to accurately define.
-Expressionism overlapped with a variety of other movements, with some of these techniques making their way into Expressionism art.
-Thus, an appropriate definition would be to say that Expressionism art was a movement that valued emotional expression over capturing realism within artworks.
+Expressionism overlapped with a variety of other art movements, with some of these techniques making their way into Expressionism art.
+Thus, an appropriate definition encompasses art that valued emotional expression over the depiction of Realism.

 Which Painters Were Well-Known Within the Expressionism Art Movement?

-Important artists of the movement were Wassily Kandinsky, Ernst Ludwig Kirchner, Franz Marc, Karl Schmidt-Rottluff, Oskar Kokoschka, and Egon Schiele.
+Important artists of the Expressionism art movement included Wassily Kandinsky, Ernst Ludwig Kirchner, Franz Marc, Karl Schmidt-Rottluff, Oskar Kokoschka, and Egon Schiele.
 Additionally, two important precursors to the movement were Edvard Munch and Vincent van Gogh.

-What Artistic Groups Developed in Response to Expressionism Within Art?
+What Artistic Groups Developed in Response to Expressionism?

-Within the Expressionist movement, German Expression developed in Berlin.
-The two groups falling under this movement were known as Die Brücke (1905 – 1913) and Der Blaue Reiter (1911 – 1914).
+Within the Expressionism movement, German Expressionism was a significant development in Berlin.
+The two groups falling under this movement were classified as Die Brücke (1905-1913) and Der Blaue Reiter (1911-1914).